This question crops up a lot: is Ancestry owned by Mormons? The answer is no.

 Is it just because Ancestry and FamilySearch are two online genealogy giants headquartered in Utah?
 No, I think there’s more to it than that.

-The original buyers of “Ancestry, inc” were both members of the Church of Latter-day Saints.
+The original buyers of “Ancestry, inc” (Paul Allen and Dan Taggart) were both members of the Church of Latter-day Saints.
 And because they were based in Utah, many of Ancestry’s staff were going to be drawn from the Mormon community.

 Brigham Young University looms large in this regard.
 Unlike Ancestry, it is owned by the Church of Jesus Christ of Latter-day Saints.
 I’ve already mentioned that Allen and his business partner were BYU alumni.